HPDL-Group/Merak/docs/api_doc.md

                                                               2 refers to overlap within transformer blocks, requires rewrite transformer blocks;
                                                               3 refers to overlap between transformer blocks, requires rewrite transformer model.,
                                                               choices: [0,1,2,3]"
+-   loss_scale (float, defaults to 0) -- loss_scale is a fp16 parameter representing the loss scaling value for FP16 training.
+                                         The default value of 0.0 results in dynamic loss scaling, otherwise the value will be used for static fixed loss scaling.
+-   initial_scale_power (int, defaults to 32) -- 'initial_scale_power is a fp16 parameter representing the power of the initial dynamic loss scale value.
+                                                  The actual loss scale is computed as 2^initial_scale_power.'
+-   loss_scale_window (int, defaults to 1000) -- 'loss_scale_window is a fp16 parameter representing the window over which to raise/lower the dynamic loss scale value.'
+-   hysteresis (int, defaults to 2) -- 'hysteresis is a fp16 parameter representing the delay shift in dynamic loss scaling.'
+-   min_loss_scale (int, defaults to 1) -- 'min_loss_scale is a fp16 parameter representing the minimum dynamic loss scale value.'